Younes-SadatNejad/K-MACE/README.md

 # K-MACE and Kernel K-MACE Clustering
 Soosan Beheshti, Edward Nidoy, and Faizan Rahman
-An algorithm for determining the correct number of clusters using Average Central Error (ACE) criterion

 ## Abstract
 Determining the correct number of clusters (CNC) is an important task in data clustering and has a critical effect on